JonasMoss/kdensity/README.md

 kdensity is an implementation of univariate kernel density estimation with support for parametric starts and asymmetric kernels.
-Its main function is `kdensity`, which has approximately the same syntax as `stats::density`.
+Its main function is `kdensity`, which is has approximately the same syntax as `stats::density`.
 Its new functionality is:

   - `kdensity` has built-in support for many *parametric starts*, such as `normal` and `gamma`, but you can also supply your own.
-  - It supports several asymmetric kernels, such as `gcopula` and `gamma` kernels, but also the common symmetric ones.
-In addition, you can supply your own kernels.
+  - It supports several asymmetric kernels ones such as `gcopula` and `gamma` kernels, but also the common symmetric ones.
+In addition, you can also supply your own kernels.
   - A selection of choices for the bandwidth function `bw`, again including an option to specify your own.
   - The returned value is callable: The density estimator returns a